19 November 2023|Budva, Montengro [Andreas Mazza, EUD News]

 GAiN Award for Outstanding Contribution

-After sharing reflections from group leaders on the topic of grace, Paulo Macedo, EUD Communications director, Neal, and Vanesa Pizzuto, TED Communications Associate director, introduced a special moment of appreciation for an outstanding Adventist journalist, Marcos Paseggi.
+After sharing reflections from group leaders on the topic of grace, Paulo Macedo (EUD Communication & Media director), David Neal, and Vanesa Pizzuto (TED Associate Communication & Media director), introduced a special moment of appreciation for an outstanding Adventist journalist, Marcos Paseggi.

 Paseggi, an Argentinian journalist currently living in Canada, serves as Senior Correspondent for the Seventh-day Adventist flagship magazine, Adventist Review.